licarijd/data-structures-and-algorithms/readme.txt

 In most programming solutions, there's a tradeoff between space and memory.
 So if you want things to go faster, you may need more memory.
 And vice-versa.

+** To easily run JS code, use repl.it: https://repl.it/@licarijd/LoneExtraneousTrialsoftware